-16.10.1 - The body protection in the form of a Personal Floatation Device (PDF) that meets suitable accreditation standards for Canoeing.

-16.10.2 - The body protection must be at least 20mm thick.
+- 16.10.1 The body protection in the form of a Personal Floatation Device (PFD) must meet or exceed the current ISO 12402-5:2020 and carry the appropriate label. - 16.10.2 The body protection must be at least 20mm thick.

-16.10.3 - To gauge the thickness of the body protection, hold the slot of gauge 6, detail P, over the body protection.
-If the body protection does not enter the slot, the test is passed.

-16.10.4 - The body protection must protect against any impact from other players equipment, which may be reasonably anticipated in the course of a game.

-16.10.5 - The body protection must begin no more than 100mm above the cockpit rim measured at the player's side, with the player sitting normally in their kayak.

-16.10.6 - The gap between the top of the protection at the side and the top of the armpit measured with the arm horizontal must be less than 100mm.
+- 16.10.3 To gauge the thickness of the body protection, hold the slot of gauge 6, detail P, over the body protection.
+If the body protection does not enter the slot, the test is passed. - 16.10.4 The body protection must protect against any impact from other players equipment, which may be reasonably anticipated in the course of a game. - 16.10.5 The body protection must begin no more than 100mm above the cockpit rim measured at the player's side, with the player sitting normally in their kayak. - 16.10.6 The gap between the top of the protection at the side and the top of the armpit measured with the arm horizontal must be less than 100mm.
 (These measurements may be checked at any stage during the game by either Referee)